CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/NET.1.1 network architecture and design.txt

 The module contains basic requirements that must be observed and fulfilled when networks are planned, constructed and operated.
 Requirements for the safe operation of the corresponding network components, including safety components such.
 As Firewalls and Intrusion Detection Systems / Intrusion Prevention Systems (IDS / IPS), are not the subject of this module.
 These are handled in the block group NET.3 * Network Components *.

 The focus of this module is on wired networks and data communication.
 However, general architectural and design requirements, e.g. For example, separate security zones and segments for all network technologies.
-Further specific requirements for network areas such as wireless LAN (WLAN) or storage area networks (SAN) are dealt with in the block groups NET.2 * wireless networks * or in the block SYS.1.8 * storage systems *.
+Additional specific requirements for network areas such as wireless LAN (WLAN) or storage area networks (SAN) are dealt with in the block groups NET.2 * wireless networks * or in the block SYS.1.8 * storage systems *.
 In addition, the topics UCC and Voice over IP (VoIP) as well as the underlying security infrastructure are not discussed in this module, but are treated in the respective modules NET.4.2 * VoIP * and NET.4.5 * Unified Communications *.

 Specific security requirements for Virtual Private Clouds and Hybrid Clouds are not the focus of this module (see OPS.3.2 * Cloud Providers * and OPS.3.4 * Managed Security Services *).